frederic-perez/AmE-dictionary/data/dictionary.md

 __bobtail<sup>1</sup>__ _n_ __1__ A short or docked tail. __2__ An animal with such a tail.
 __bobtail<sup>2</sup>__ _adj_ __1__ Having a bobtail. __2__ Cut short; abbreviated.
 __bobtail<sup>3</sup>__ _vt_ To cut short the tail of; dock.
+__bobwhite__ _n_ A popular North American game bird; named for its call. _Syn_ bobwhite quail, partridge
 __bocce ball__ _n_
 __bocce__ _n_ A game of Italian origin similar to lawn bowling that is played with wooden balls on a long narrow court covered with fine gravel.
 __bod__ _n_ :two::hammer:
-__bodacious__
+__bodacious__ _adj_ :two: /boh-DAY-shuss/ _Bodacious_ is used as an informal synonym of remarkable and noteworthy, as well as sexy and voluptuous.
+In some dialects of the Southern and Midland US, bodacious is used by its oldest meaning: “outright, unmistakable.” _The bodacious decor of the boutique hotel is intended to appeal to the young and the hip._
-__bode__ _v_ :nine::m: (bodes, boding) Be a portent of a particular outcome.
+__bode__ _v_ :nine::m: Be a portent of a particular outcome.
 Indicate by signs. _These signs bode bad news._ _Syn_ augur, presage, portend, foretell _St-Pierre’s return bodes well for nation._ _His conservative definition does not bode well for those who object to having their lives subject to spying._ _Her hesitation at his proposal boded trouble in their future._
 __bodega__ _n_ __1__ (esp. among Spanish-speaking Americans) A grocery store. __2__ A wineshop. __3__ A warehouse for storing or aging wine.
 __bodhi tree__
 __boding__ _n_ An omen or foreboding, especially of evil. _Syn_ premonition, presentiment, foreboding